clareliguori/run-model-context-protocol-servers-with-aws-lambda/examples/servers/zen/README.md

-# Inspiration Remote MCP Server
+# Zen Remote MCP Server

 This remote MCP server uses Bedrock AgentCore Gateway's built-in support for OpenAPI targets.
-The gateway is configured with a simplified OpenAPI specification for the [Quoterism](https://www.quoterism.com/developer) API.
+The gateway is configured with a simplified OpenAPI specification for the [ZenQuotes](https://zenquotes.io/) API.

 - Language: N/A
 - Transport: Streamable HTTP transport